Skip to main content

 If you ever feel like you have more to learn on a subject — or you think you might want to move up the ladder — you may want to consider one of these graduate degrees.

 "Teaching writing, including copywriting, requires at least a master's degree," SanGiovanni said.
-"Further, on a master's level, you are often afforded more opportunities to work with professional writers and learn the business side of writing as well as the mechanics of it."
+On the master's level, he noted, you could also have the opportunity to learn the business side of professional writing and the mechanics of it.

 Step Two: Build a Portfolio